Trip Details

 • 3507m

 Today, you will enjoy the walk on the magical glacial valley initially.
 Next, we will ascend to beautiful sheep pastures which lead us to steep ascent.
-Although the pass and the ascent is challenging, you will be able to catch majestic mountain views on the way.
-We finally get to the a village with a few lodges where we stay for overnight.
+Although the pass and the ascent are challenging, you will be able to catch majestic mountain views on the way.
+We finally get to the village with a few lodges where we stay for overnight.

 • BF/Lunch/Dinner